 International Connections: From Guam to Switzerland, students participate in our program from locations all over the world.
 Our online courses offer an excellent opportunity to learn with students from around the globe, providing a rare, real-time international perspective on subjects addressed in class, as well as the opportunity to build an enduring worldwide network of colleagues.

 As stated above, the many benefits of our online programs include their convenience for working professionals and accessibility from anywhere in the world; however for an individual to be successful in our Master’s and Specialist degree programs, he/she must have a baseline familiarity with technology and be self-directed – in our opinion, this is what makes the online approach ideal for Master’s and Specialist education.
+To find out if online education is right for you, read additional information to assist you in your decision

 Learn About and Use Technology